-Ipswich-based rock band War Waves will release tomorrow its second album "All That We Lack".
+Ipswich-based rock band War Waves will release tomorrow its second album “All That We Lack” (check out the interview we had with them a couple of weeks ago).
 This record is powerful, raw, intense, dark but tinted with hope.
-In a previous review about the first single "Horses", I wrote that War Waves was in the same alley as bands like Augustines and Frightened Rabbits.
-I stick with what I wrote then.
 The band has this intensity and the pure passion of Augustines while having the talent to explore darker themes with just the right balance like Frightened Rabbits.
 The 90s influenced guitar riffs in this record might make you feel a tad nostalgic about some other time in music.
 Anyway, no matter what some people can say about the state of music today, there are still great bands making great songs.
 War Waves is definitely one of those bands.

 “All That We Lack” is definitely a grower.
 You can listen to it over and over and it will still manage to catch you by surprise with a riff or some brilliant lyrics you hadn’t quite noticed yet.
 This happened to me with the song “Our Parade”.
 The songwriting is raw and intense.
 War Waves is really coming into its own in this second album.
 The band shows confidence, vulnerability and unbridled passion.
 The guys push all the right limits.
 The songs just resonate with you.
 They are dark but never feel hopeless.
 And that is what makes “All That We Lack” an incredible rock album.